 greet

 Decorators can also accept arguments.
-To do this, nested functions are needed:
+To do this, functions need to be nested:

-- An outer function to accept the decorator arguments
+- An outer function to accept the decorator’s arguments

 - An inner function that accepts the function to be decorated.